fatemah-alh/tgcn/README.md

 Landmarks are extracted using the dlib library and the Mediapipe framework.
 For more information, refer to the  `utils.py ` file.

 ## Dependency:
-This project requires installtion of
+This project requires installation of
 1. pytorch
 `conda install python=3.7 pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia`

 2. pytorch geometric
 `conda install pyg -c pyg`

-3. pytorch geometric temporal replace torch-1.13.1+cu117 by the version of pytorch and cuda installed.
+3. pytorch geometric temporal. replace `torch-1.13.1+cu117` by the version of pytorch and cuda installed.
 This command valid for pytorch version 1.13.1, and cuda version 11.7

 `pip install pyg_lib torch_scatter torch_sparse torch_cluster torch_spline_conv -f https://data.pyg.org/whl/torch-1.13.1+cu117.html`